Q: How do I find out about backyard trapping and finding a community group?

 Q: Do your projects use 1080?

-1080 is an important tool for the control of predators in remote forested areas.
+The use of aerial 1080 has proven to be an important tool for the control of predators in remote forested areas.
 Information about its use can be found on the Department of Conservation website.

 The Parliamentary Commissioner for the Environment’s reports on the use of 1080 are available here.